Werner Syndrome

 3. Genomic Instability

-Defective repair of double-strand breaks leads to chromosomal rearrangements and mutations, predisposing cells to malignant transformation.
+Defective repair of double-strand breaks leads to chromosomal rearrangements and mutations, predisposing cells to transformation.

 4. Impaired Base Excision Repair